Military Personnel: Actions Needed to Address Sexual Assaults of Male Servicemembers

 DOD concurred with this recommendation in written comments on our report.
 As of August 2018, DOD had identified steps it has taken or is taking to evaluate the extent to which differences exist in the medical and mental health-care needs of male and female sexual assault victims and the care regimen best suited to meet those needs.
 Specifically, DOD contracted with the RAND Corporation to assess the needs of male sexual assault victims in the armed forces.
 To do so, RAND reviewed the outstanding literature and previous research, and interviewed military service providers.
 RAND issued a report on this research in 2018.
 In addition, a study for the Defense Health Agency was completed in July 2018 of the patterns of health care utilization of service members who have experienced a sexual assault, and the analysis will be conducted by gender among other factors.
 The information from the study will inform DOD on potential gaps in current services, and guide development of gender-responsive training for health care providers, according to the Office of the Assistant Secretary of Defense for Health Affairs.
 As a result, DOD will have additional information needed to inform its guidance on gender-responsive treatment for sexual assault victims.

 DOD concurred with this recommendation in written comments on our report.
 In August 2018, the Office of the Assistant Secretary of Defense for Health Affairs stated that DOD is writing an Instruction and two accompanying Defense Health Agency Procedural Instructions that will delineate gender-specific distinctions and care regimens where appropriate.
 The guidance will incorporate the findings of a report by the Psychological Health Center of Excellence of the Defense Health Agency resulting from a planned study of the patterns of health care utilization of servicemembers reporting a sexual assault, including any gender differences.
 In February 2022, DOD officials stated that the Defense Health Agency and the Office of the Assistant Secretary of Defense for Health Affairs had established a council and a working group aimed at providing policy recommendations for adapting to the needs of sexual assault victims and informing medical professionals of policy changes and best practices.
 They also stated that the Defense Health Agency was in the process of revising a procedural manual on sexual assault medical management with consideration of male service members.
 In July 2022, DOD officials stated that they estimated completion of this recommendation by October 1, 2022.
-As of July 2023, DOD has not provided information on the status of their efforts to address this recommendation.
+In April 2024, DOD revised the estimated completion date for this recommendation to June 2025, stating that it will incorporate gender-specific considerations into two required trainings.
+As of November 2024, DOD had not provided any further updates.
 We will continue to monitor DOD's efforts and will update the recommendation's status as more information becomes available.